Social Studies

 AP US History is a challenging course that is meant to be the equivalent of a freshman college course and can earn students college credit.
 It is a full year survey of American history from American Independence to the 21st Century.
 Solid reading and writing skills, along with a willingness to devote considerable time to homework and study are necessary to succeed.
 Emphasis is placed on critical and evaluative thinking skills, essay writing, and interpretation of primary and secondary source documents.
 Students will also be required to develop arguments for class debates and other class activities.
 A Research paper linking American literature and history is required.

-United States History (required course, junior year)
+United States History 1(sophomore year)

-This is a chronological survey and analysis of United States history from the Age of Discoveries to Twentieth Century issues.
-Emphasis is placed on the major periods in United States history: American Colonization, the Revolution, the Constitution, Westward migration, the Civil War, the Age of Industrialization, Imperialism and emergence as a world power, World War I, the Great Depression, and World War II.
+This is a chronological survey and analysis of United States history from the Gilded Age to Twentieth Century issues.
+Emphasis is placed on the major periods in United States history: the Gilded Age, the Age of Industrialization, Imperialism and emergence as a world power, World War I, the Great Depression, and World War II.
 Through a rational analysis, not just memorization of facts, students will become more educated about how America has developed over time and become better at critically evaluating information.
 Students will be expected to develop ideas which give meaning and relevance to the material of America’s recorded past.
-Further enhancement in specialized areas comes through a mandatory research paper which will be developed in English III.
+Further enhancement in specialized areas comes through a mandatory research paper which will be developed in English II.
 Communication skills both written and oral, as well as interpersonal skills through group collaboration, will be developed.
 Geography and map skills are also an integral part of this course.

 American Government (AP)